 It can be difficult to explore Tuscany without a car.
 If you prefer not to drive, you will love our tour.
 This tour packs all the highlights into one day of comfort and indulgence.

 It would be impossible for you to see all of Tuscany in one day.
 However, you will explore Val d’Orcia which is a UNESCO World Heritage Site and boasts picturesque towns, renowned wines, and breathtaking views.

 Enjoy #takewalks in charming hilltop towns, delicious food and wine at an organic Tuscan farm, and climb a castle.
 Did we mention wine tasting?
 Relax, enjoy and relax!

-The views are breathtaking, but don’t forget about the #takewalks around Monticchiello, which is small but full of charm.
-You can find frescoes that date back to the 14th century in the Chiesa dei Santi Leonardo or Cristoforo.
+The views are breathtaking but don’t forget about the #takewalks around Monticchiello, which are small but full of charm.
+You can find frescoes that date back to the 14th century in the Chiesa di Santi Leonardo or Cristoforo.

 Pienza alone is worth a visit to Tuscany.
 This town is a UNESCO World Heritage Site and was rebuilt in the Renaissance style by Pope Pius II in 1458.
 Piazza Pio 2, where you will find Santa Maria Assunta’s cathedral, Piccolomini Palace and Borgia Palace are the main attractions.

 Take a stroll through this charming town.
 As you walk along Via del Casello you will be able to see the Val d’Orcia from a different perspective.
 Pienza is home to the Festival of Flowers, which takes place on the second Saturday and Sunday of May.
 The town will be decorated in stunning floral scenes.
 There’s also the Cheese Fair in September.